ankandalui/ankandalui/README.md

 ## 👨‍💻 Who Am I

 I’m Ankan, a builder focused on creating real-world systems using full-stack development and AI.
-I work on projects that go beyond basic applications — from voice-controlled assistants and AI interview systems to job intelligence platforms and smart health solutions.
+I work on projects that go beyond basic applications — from voice-controlled assistants and AI interview systems to job intelligence platforms and intelligent health solutions.

 I enjoy experimenting with modern technologies and building systems that are scalable, impactful, and actually useful.
 My approach is simple: if it doesn’t solve a real problem or improve user experience, it’s not worth building.